WAF - The role of Web Application Firewalls in secure application delivery

 Here's what we learned from crAPI about API security, and how a Web Application Firewall (WAF) can help you take things one step further.

 Report back from the OWASP Core Rule Set Community Summit and OWASP Global AppSec 2023: The WAF conundrum

 I had the privilege of speaking in Dublin at this year's OWASP Core Rule Set Community Summit before then attending OWASP Global AppSec immediately afterwards.

 Handling large requests with a Web Application Firewall (WAF) while avoiding Denial of Service (DoS) attacks

 Sometimes, we need to pass unusually large HTTP requests through our WAF stack.

 How to rate limit with HAProxy Stick Tables and the WAF

-Rate limiting in HAProxy and the WAF, to prevent DOS-style attacks on customer servers.
+A while ago I was asked if it would be possible to apply some general rate limiting in HAProxy and the WAF, in order to help prevent DOS-style attacks on a customer's servers.

 ModSecurity DoS vulnerability (CVE-2021-42717)